Tajpur, West Bengal

-Tajpur is located in Purba Medinipur, in the state of West Bengal, India on the shore of Bay of Bengal (near Digha).
+Tajpur is located in Purba Medinipur, in the state of West Bengal, India on the shore of the Bay of Bengal (near Digha).
 Tajpur is set between Mandarmani and Shankarpur.
 Tajpur is 172.9 km via NH16 and NH116B from the state capital Kolkata.
 It is located under Contai Sub division area.

 Tajpur has also around 1400 acres of land dedicated to Pisciculture.
 There are a number of bheris or fish-ponds in the area.
 As a tourist attraction, it is relatively new as there are fewer hotels compared to Digha and Mandarmani.
 The beach is clean and home to numerous red crabs.
 The Government of West Bengal and Central Government decided to build the Tajpur Port in the area.